Retired Not Out, Paul Chappell's Journal

 The Atlantis Dweller approaching Everton's new football ground.

-I’m no expert at wildlife photography, but I did manage to capture this bird standing on the prom’s iron railing, watching the world go by.
+I’m no expert at wildlife photography, but I did manage to capture this seagull standing on the prom’s iron railing, watching the world go by.

 Bird of the rail.